-Services that are covered for you What you must pay when you get these services Opioid treatment program services (continued) Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments In-Network \$20 copay for Medicare-covered Opioid treatment program services.
-Out-of-Network 45% of the Medicare-allowed amount.
-See also the "Telehealth" section of this Benefits Chart.
+Services that are covered for you What you must pay when you get these services Opioid treatment program services (continued) Contact Member Services for U.S. Food and Drug Administration (FDA)-approved opioid more information. agonist and antagonist medication-assisted treatment (MAT) medications.
+In-Network Dispensing and administration of MAT medications (if \$20 copay for Medicare-covered applicable) Opioid treatment program Substance use counseling services.